Cloudstrucc/Public/docs/leonardo/CRM-leo/quote-crm-leonardo-canada-inc.md

 # 🛍️ Executive Summary

 Leonardo Company Canada, a leading defence contractor and critical service provider for the naval electronics segment, requires a robust Customer Relationship Management (CRM) platform to enhance sales operations, opportunity tracking, and customer engagement workflows while maintaining compliance with security and data governance requirements.
+In addition the client seeking the ability to create more comprehensive financial bugetting dashboards that include the end to end process from its clients and products sold.

 To support Leonardo Company's strategic growth objectives and operational excellence, Cloudstrucc proposes the implementation of **Microsoft Dynamics 365 Sales** as a comprehensive sales management solution that will: